 For a look under the surface we have snorkel and spearing equipment available.
 One small secluded bay in particular within the development of Guacalito provides a good respite from the waves and wind.
 Looking for a dive partner of want to learn the art of spearfishing?
 We can coordinate and experienced guide to show you the basics of the ancient art.
 Who knows, you may even come home with dinner.

 Other than your in house chef, there are a multitude of dining options in the surrounding area.
 From local Nicaraguan cuisine, fresh daily seafood to sushi there are plenty of great restaurants under 30 minutes from Casa Madera.
-Let your concierge know what days/meals you plan on eating out and she dial you in.
+Let your concierge know what days/meals you plan on eating out.
+She will be glad to help with recommendations, reservations and transportation.

 Tres Ciebas Beach Club

-During your stay at Casa Madera you will have access to the Beach Club at Guacalito.
+During your stay at Casa Madera you will have access to the Tres Ciebas Restaurant and Beach Club.
 Just a short stroll down the beach the club offers a complete restaurant and bar, pizza oven, pool, day care and beach cabanas.